curl/curl/docs/INTERNALS.md

  where string is the intended value of the Accept-Encoding header.

- Currently, libcurl does not support multiple encodings and only understands how to process responses that use the "deflate" or "gzip" Content-Encoding, so the only values for [`CURLOPT_ACCEPT_ENCODING`][5] that will work (besides "identity," which does nothing) are "deflate"
+ Currently, libcurl does support multiple encodings but only understands how to process responses that use the "deflate" or "gzip" Content-Encoding, so the only values for [`CURLOPT_ACCEPT_ENCODING`][5] that will work (besides "identity," which does nothing) are "deflate"